Raquele-Crotti/Grammable/README.md

   end
 end
 ```
-You can read the result like plain English.
 The line we added tells our tests that we expect the response to have an HTTP status code that's successful.
 That's very close to what our plain English specification was.

 Let's save the file and run our test suite again.
 ```